sweatersjpg/NENES/README.md

 NENES is a game engine that I'm developing using p5.js so that I can make little games more easily.

-Discalimer this engine is heavily reliant on p5.js which is an amazing library that just makes things easier, check it out here: https://p5js.org/
+Disclaimer this engine is heavily reliant on p5.js which is an amazing library that just makes things easier, check it out here: https://p5js.org/

 # How to use NENES

-Now, Bare with me, I dont know how to make a real library (yet), but you can of use this like one. (because everything is global)
+Now, Bare with me, I don't know how to make a real library (yet), but you can of use this like one. (because everything is global)

 To use it, you need to download NENES.js, p5.js: https://github.com/processing/p5.js/releases/download/0.7.2/p5.min.js and gamepad.js: https://github.com/neogeek/gamepad.js
-and include them as scripts in your html file.
+and include them as scripts in your HTML file.
 ```html
 <html>
   <head>